metamas/web-scraping-assessment/README.md

 This project is a CLI that automates the gathering of the user's Amazon order history data.
 The user is prompted to enter their Amazon credentials, and then given the options to either retrieve their most recent order history or retrieve orders that match specific search strings.
 A looping dialogue allows the user to continue retrieve/search order data until they choose to exit.

-_An diolague CLI design was chose because the requirements imply the user's presence to manually handle MFA scenarios._
+_The diolague CLI design was chose because the requirements imply the user's presence to manually handle MFA scenarios._

 ### Sign-in